spessasus/sf2-rmidi-specification/README.md

 - **Note On:** A MIDI message indicating that a given note should be pressed.
 - **Note Off:** A MIDI message indicating that a given note should be released.
 - **GM**: General MIDI system, ignoring all Bank select messages.
-- **XG**: Yamaha eXtended General MIDI, an extension to the General MIDI standard created by Yamaha.
+- **XG**: Yamaha Extended General MIDI, an extension to the General MIDI standard created by Yamaha.
 - **GS**: Roland General Standard, an extension to the General MIDI standard created by Roland.
 - **Encoding**: Assigning numbers to graphical characters.
 - **ASCII**: American Standard Code for Information Interchange, a character encoding standard for electronic communication.